lgawin/cloudrail-si-android-sdk/README.md

 #### Features:

-* Download files from Cloud Storage
+* Download files from Cloud Storage.
-* Upload files to Cloud Storage
+* Upload files to Cloud Storage.
-* Get Meta Data of files and interact with them.
+* Get Meta Data of files, folders and perform all standard operations (copy, move, etc) with them.
-* Retrieve User Information
+* Retrieve user information.

 More interfaces like payment and messaging are coming soon.